-Have you ever loved the feel of a movie, and wished you could create a similar design in your home?
+Have you ever loved the look of a movie, and wished you could create a similar feel in your home?
 Well, so have we.
 Though as appliance specialists we’re about as creative as a pair of old toasters.

-So here they are – six living room designs inspired by our favorite movies.
+So here they are – six living room concepts inspired by our favorite movies.

 (Click on the images below to see them at full size)

 Lord of the Rings: A Country Hobbit Home

 When it comes to movie sets, there aren’t many cosier places than the Hobbit homes of the shire.

 Inspired by their book-loving, food-loving ways, we designed a modern take on Bag End – this time made for a human.
 While our homes aren’t designed for 4-foot tall hobbits, we can translate their wooden cottage feel into a modern country home.

 As the main focus of the room, the oval opening in the interior wall transforms the rear bookcases into a hideaway writer’s nook – complete with a writing table.

 While Hobbit windows are often short and round, us humans tend to be a little taller.
 We had to accept that small round windows would feel more like a prison cell than a cottage, so we compromised with a taller window finished with a circular design.

 Most importantly, the room has lots of space for entertaining guests visiting on party business.
 Even if that’s a small clan of dwarves turning up uninvited and raiding your kitchen pantry.